ZhuoyuanJiang/RenderMe360_extraction/test_download/process_data/README_EXTRACTION_SCRIPTS.md

 ### Full Subject (All Performances)
 - 12 expressions + 4 speech + 1 head = **~300-500 GB**

-## For Your Research
+## For Our Research

-Based on your audio-driven 3D avatar project, you need:
+Based on audio-driven 3D avatar project, you might need:

 1. **Speech performances (s1-s4)** - Has synchronized audio
 2. **Expression performances (e0-e11)** - Has FLAME parameters